Can Dogs Eat Broccoli? Yes, in Moderation

 Can dogs have broccoli soup?

 Yes, Dogs can have broccoli soup.
-Our four-legged best friends love to have vegetable soup.
-But without adding oils or any extra spices, as they are not good for a dog's diet.
+Our four-legged best friends love to have vegetable soup; however, without adding oils or any extra spices, they are not good for a dog’s diet.
 It causes gastric irritation.

 Vegetable soups are very healthy and nutritious.
 It is filling without increasing the extra calorie counts.
 It is packed with multivitamins, proteins, digestive enzymes, and minerals.
-And our pups just love it!
+Moreover, our pups just love it!